KindEmily/Using-Torch-FedAvg-on-MNIST-dataset/README.md

 # Current progress
 From tutorial https://docs.substra.org/en/stable/examples/substrafl/get_started/run_mnist_torch.html

-✅ Setup
-⏭️ Data and metrics (in progress)
 Please look at the separate branch to track the progress: https://github.com/KindEmily/Using-Torch-FedAvg-on-MNIST-dataset/tree/Data-and-metrics
+- ✅ Setup
+- ⏭️ Data and metrics (in progress)
-  ✅ Data preparation
+  - ✅ Data preparation
-  ✅ Dataset registration
+  - ✅ Dataset registration
-  ⏭️ Metrics definition
+  - ⏭️ Metrics definition
+  - 🌿🌿git brach🌿🌿 Please look at the separate branch to track the progress: [Data-and-metrics](https://github.com/KindEmily/Using-Torch-FedAvg-on-MNIST-dataset/tree/Data-and-metrics) 🌿🌿🌿🌿🌿
-🚫 Machine learning components definition
+- 🚫 Machine learning components definition
-  🚫 The rest of tutorial to be done
+ - 🚫 The rest of tutorial to be done

 # System info
 Note: This information represents the system state at the time of generation and